StateDiver/StateDiver/README.md

 python3 evolve.py --population 50 --generations 50 --test-type http --server server_IP --bad-word ultrasurf.html --port 80 --log-on-success True
 ```

-## Analyze the result & Verify the strategy
+## Analyze & Verify the strategy
-The result are shown in ./trials/xxxx-xx-xx_xx:xx:xx/success.
+The possible success strategies are shown in ./trials/xxxx-xx-xx_xx:xx:xx/success.

 xxxx-xx-xx_xx:xx:xx represents the time when you perform the test.

 the `success` folder contains two types of files.
-All successful strategies are shown in the `ga_summary`.
+All possible successful strategies are shown in the `ga_summary`.
 The remaining files are named with the strategy ID in `ga_summary`.
 These files show detailed log information when the respective strategies are performed.

 We need replays and manual efforts to determine if this is a new strategy.